Swebwite/2026SE.Jasper.L_Learn_Python/2-Loops/2-Loops.md

 ### Loops

 Essentially, `loops` are a way to do something over and over again.
 Begin by typing `code cat.py` in the terminal window.
+Begin by typing `code cat.py` in the terminal window.
 In the text editor, begin with the following code: